anonaddy/addy.io/source/_articles/aliases/sending-email-from-an-alias.md

 <h2 id="will-the-recipient-see-my-real-email">Will the recipient see my real email?</h2>

 No. The message is sent from your alias; your verified recipient address is not shown to them.

+Your email client's **Sent** folder will still show your real (verified recipient) address as the **From** address.
+This is normal.
+You send the message from that inbox to the addy.io mail server. addy.io then sends it on from your alias to the destination.
+The person who receives the email sees only your alias in the **From** field, not your real address.

 Avoid putting identifying details in the message body or signature (such as your real name or personal email) if you want to stay anonymous.
 See the [FAQ](/faq/#will-people-see-my-real-email-if-i-reply-to-a-forwarded-one) (the same applies to sends and replies).

 <h2 id="check-that-your-email-was-sent">Check that your email was sent</h2>